turbot/steampipe/README.md

 ## Query with a plugin

-Run a query using `psql` — or another Postgres client , or [Powerpipe](https://powerpipe.io) — to query a tables provided by the installed plugin.
+Run a query using `psql` — or another Postgres client , or [Powerpipe](https://powerpipe.io) — to query a table provided by the installed plugin.

 ```